moovit-sp-gmbh/wave-nodes-catalog-blueprint/README.md

 We recommend adding this repo as a remote so that you can make sure your catalog is up-to-date.

     git remote add blueprint https://github.com/moovit-sp-gmbh/wave-nodes-catalog-blueprint.git
+    git fetch blueprint
+    git rebase blueprint/main // You can also choose to merge instead of rebase

 As long as you make no changes to the `Node` and `Catalog` classes merge/rebase conflicts should be minimal.
 Should you need to extend these classes in anyway we recommend creating new classes that extend them to avoid future conflicts.
 The `index.ts` file can export an instance of any class that extends `Catalog`.